DELVE is a story studio. Our mission is to find, develop, and place riveting nonfiction stories.

 Julian Smith writes about science, adventure, and history for Smithsonian, Wired, Outside, Men’s Journal, National Geographic Traveler, The Washington Post, and many other publications.
 His piece about warring ice cream truck businesses (co-written with David Wolman) has been optioned by New Line.

 Julian’s first book, Crossing the Heart of Africa; An Odyssey of Love and Adventure, retraces the route of a 19th-century British explorer who literally crossed the continent for love.
 It won numerous awards, including the Lowell Thomas Travel Journalism Award.
-His book Smokejumper: A Memoir by One of America's Most Select Airborne Firefighters, has been released in paperback, and Aloha Rodeo, co-written with David Wolman, will be available May 28.
+His book Smokejumper: A Memoir by One of America's Most Select Airborne Firefighters, has been released in paperback.
+Aloha Rodeo, co-written with David Wolman, is his latest book.

 CHRIS HIGGINS / Managing Editor

 Chris Higgins was a daily contributor to Mental Floss for ten years.
 His beats included history and technology, and he produced dozens of nonfiction videos, reaching more than 60 million viewers.
-Today he's staff writer for the Techmeme Ride Home podcast and manages Delve’s business operations.
+Today he's host of the Primary Ride Home podcast and manages Delve’s business operations.

 He has also reported stories for This American Life, The Atlantic, and The Magazine.
 He wrote the documentary Ecstasy of Order: The Tetris Masters and consulted on The Lost Arcade.
-The forthcoming film Ode to Joy is based on his 2010 story for This American Life, and stars Martin Freeman and Morena Baccarin.
+The forthcoming film Ode to Joy is inspired by his 2010 story for This American Life, and stars Martin Freeman and Morena Baccarin.